DecentSamples/DecentSampler-Developers-Guide/docs/source/the-modulators-element.md

 - **`frequency`**: The speed of the LFO in cycles per second.
 For example, a value of 10 would mean that the waveform repeats ten times per second.
 - **`modAmount`**: This value between 0 and 1 controls how much the  modulation affects the things it is targeting.
 In conventional terms, this is like the modulation depth.
 Default value: 1.0.
 - **`scope`**: Whether or not this LFO exists for all notes or whether each keypress gets its own LFO.
 Possible values are `global` (default for LFOs) and `voice`.
 If `voice` is chosen, a new LFO is started each time a new note is pressed.
+- **`modBehavior`**: This attribute controls how the LFO affects the parameter it is targeting.
+Possible values are `add`, `multiply`, and `set`.
+If `add` is chosen, the LFO will add its value to the parameter it is targeting.
+If `multiply` is chosen, the LFO will multiply its value by the parameter it is targeting.
+If `set` is chosen, the LFO will set the parameter it is targeting to its value.
+Default value: `set`.

 ## The &lt;envelope&gt; element